 We want more RV friends!

 We’ve been traveling alone (meaning just our family) for most of the 4 years we’ve been living RV Life.
-And every once in a while we’ve been able to meet up with other families and RV Friends at campgrounds.
+And every once in a while, we’ve been able to meet up with other families and RV Friends at campgrounds.
 Something we’ve come to realize is – it can be lonely on the road!
 Our kids miss their friends and we miss our friends too.

 Sometimes someone else to go on a walk with or enjoy a cup of coffee in the morning makes all the difference.
 Especially, for those of us who are extroverts.
-(Extroverts are energized from interactions with others vs. introverts are energized from alone time).
+(Extroverts are energized from interactions with others vs. introverts are energized from the alone time).

-By happen stance only have we met up with other families at RV parks.
+By happenstance only have we met up with other families at RV parks.
 When we’ve been able to do this, some things that we see that are a benefit include:

-Having RV Friends For Your kids
+Having RV Friends For Your Kids

 If you’re a parent of kids, you’ve probably noticed when your kids have a friend to play with they are LESS demanding of your time.
-Since we are NOT retired and work from the road, we LOVE it when our kids can be riding bikes around the campground or playing ball with other kids.
+Since we are NOT retired and work from the road, we LOVE it when our kids can be riding bikes around the campground or play ball with other kids.
 It frees us up to be able to get some work done without the demands from our children needing us.

 A few years ago we just happened to be in the same campground as our friends the Elementary Explorers.
-We went on a NICE long hike and not only was it great for the kids to have buddies but, they possessed some great knowledge about the Arizona desert they were able to share with us and our kids.
-This made for the perfect lesson on the eco-system of the desert.
-You never know if the family you link up will become a treasure trove of information for your family as well (or maybe YOU can be that family that has all the knowledge you can share with others).
+We went on a NICE long hike and not only was it great for the kids to have buddies but, they possessed some great knowledge about the Arizona desert that they were able to share with us and our kids.
+This made for the perfect lesson on the ecosystem of the desert.
+You never know if the family you link up with will become a treasure trove of information for your family as well (or maybe YOU can be that family that has all the knowledge you can share with others).

 Having RV Friends for YOU!

-You know all of those kayak trips you’d love to take but not with your 2 year old – or maybe that art museum you thought about visiting but your kids wouldn’t enjoy it?
+You know all of those kayak trips you’d love to take but not with your 2-year-old – or maybe that art museum you thought about visiting but your kids wouldn’t enjoy it?
 (And let’s face it – if the kids are miserable you are going to be miserable)!
 Having another family means the ability to swap days with other parents can mean you get to each do something or visit a place that isn’t “kid friendly.”